-The abrupt injection of water into the station can lead to damage, e.g. to the sensors or sealing points.
+The abrupt injection of water into the dwelling station can lead to damage, e.g. to the sensors or sealing points.

-- Always open the shutoff valves slowly. - 1 Slowly open the ceramic disc valve in the cold water inlet ((1) in Fig. 15 on page 22) to fill the dwelling station. - Slowly open the ceramic disc valve in the hot water outlet (3). - 3 Slowly open the ceramic disc valve in the cold water outlet (2). - 4 Open the draw-off point furthest away and tap hot and cold water in succession until the potable water comes out without bubbles. - 5 Close the draw-off point. - 6 Check all components and screw connections for leaks. - 7 If necessary, tighten loosened screw connections and replace defective seals. - Filling of the potable water circuit is complete.
+- Always open the ceramic disc valves slowly. - Slowly open the ceramic disc valve in the cold water inlet (2) to fill the dwelling station. - 2 Slowly open the ceramic disc valve in the hot water outlet (1). - 3 Open the draw-off point furthest away and tap hot water until the potable water comes out without bubbles. - 4 Close the draw-off point. - 5 Check all components and screw connections for leaks. - 6 If necessary, tighten loosened screw connections and replace defective seals. - Filling of the potable water circuit is complete.